What is Estate Planning Law?

-Only an estate planning attorney who regularly practices in the fields of wills, trusts, probate and estate planning is able to provide you with really sound legal advice as you put your estate plan into place.
-Estate planning attorneys are subject to regulation by state bar organizations, many of which have continuing education requirements and mandatory liability insurance in case the lawyer makes a mistake.
+Only an estate planning attorney who regularly practices in the fields of wills, trusts, probate, and estate planning can provide sound legal advice as you put your estate plan into place.
+Estate planning attorneys are subject to regulation by state bar organizations, many of which have continuing education requirements and mandatory liability insurance if the lawyer makes a mistake.
 When you speak with an estate planning attorney, you can get answers to your questions --including how much it would cost.
 Often the expense incurred in retaining an estate planning attorney to prepare and help you put an estate plan into place is worth hundreds of times what you and your family would pay with no planning or poor planning.
-It would also avoid the financial and emotional nightmares that can occur with a poorly drafted (or improper) plan.
+It would also avoid the financial and emotional nightmares of a poorly drafted (or improper) plan.

 You are the parent of minor children

 If you do not have minor children, do not care about your property, and have no concerns about your health care treatment, then you do not need an estate plan.
 But if you meet any of these categories above, you should have an estate plan.

 Several of the following documents are typically used as part of the estate planning process:

 A Will, sometimes called a Last Will and Testament, to transfer property you hold in your name to the person(s) and/or organization(s) you want to have it.
 A Will also typically names someone you select as your Personal Representative (or Executor) to carry out your instructions and names a Guardian if you have minor children.
 A Will only becomes effective upon your death, and after it is admitted to probate.